 - General Election: Since the current Governor of Pennsylvania is a registered Democrat, all Democratic party candidates will appear first.
 If the office requires a vote for more than one candidate, names will be listed according to the number of votes received in the Primary, with the highest vote-getter listed first.

 - Primary Election: If the number of candidates appearing on the ballot is greater than the number of votes that may be cast for that office, a drawing for ballot position will be held to determine the order in which the names will appear.
 If, however, there is no contest, candidates' names appear in alphabetical order.

 Campaign Finance Reporting

-- Campaign finance reports/statements must be filed by all candidates for public office (except for Poll Worker Positions) setting forth information regarding contributions received and expenditures made for the purpose of influencing the outcome of an election.
+- Campaign finance reports/statements must be filed by all candidates for public office, including those running write-in campaigns, setting forth information regarding contributions received and expenditures made for the purpose of influencing the outcome of an election.

 - Candidates who do not intend to have financial activity related to their seeking office should fill out the "Waiver of Expense Account Reporting Affidavit" found on the back of their Nominating Petitions.
 This is the only opportunity to waive your filing obligations.

 - A candidate may also authorize a committee to accept contributions and make expenditures on the candidate's behalf.
 The committee must have a chairperson and a treasurer, who may not be the same person.
 Each candidate and each authorized political committee must file reports of receipts and expenditures, if the amount received or expended or liabilities incurred exceeds $250.
 Otherwise, the candidate or the treasurer of the authorized political committee may file the statement in lieu of the reports.